Czech former president Vaclav Klaus reportedly secretly sent a loan to Soviet Union after revolution

 As HN explained, when Klaus became the PM in 1992, Rachac became a member of finance minister Ivan Kocarnik's team.
 Kocarnik claims that he has no idea about the loan.
 "I do not know about Klaus paying [this loan] after the revolution.
 If I remember correctly, the loan was promised by Adamec's government," Kocarnik said.

-When Klaus resigned from PM post in 1998 due to unclear sponsorship of the Civic Democrat Party and the new interim government was appointed, current President Milos Zeman (back-then leader of the Social Democrats) became the new head of the Cabinet.
+When Klaus resigned from PM post in 1998 due to unclear sponsorship of the Civic Democrat Party and the new interim government was appointed, current President Milos Zeman (back then leader of the Social Democrats) became the new head of the cabinet.

-Zeman then in a hurry agreed with Russians, who failed to pay their debt back, that they would pay only one fifth of the total debt which amounted to CZK100bn and the rest would be waived.
-The condition set by the Russians for repaying part of its debt to Czechia was that the transaction would take place through intermediaries.
+Zeman then in a hurry agreed with the Russians, who failed to pay their debt back, that they would pay only one fifth of the total debt which amounted to CZK100bn and the rest would be waived.
+The condition set by the Russians for repaying part of the debt to Czechia was that the transaction would take place through intermediaries.

-These intermediary roles were given (under allegedly Russian condition) to the RAO UES on the Russian side and the unknown Prague company Falkon Capital on the Czech side despite the warnings of the Czech secret services about its founder, the Georgian Paat Mamaladze, whom the media at that time described as a former agent of Soviet intelligence GRU, and Vaza Kiknavelidze, whom the Czech police investigated for co-operation with Russian organized crime.
+These intermediary roles were given to the RAO UES on the Russian side and the unknown Prague company Falkon Capital on the Czech side despite the warnings of the Czech secret services about its founder, the Georgian Paat Mamaladze, whom the media at that time described as a former agent of Soviet intelligence GRU, and Vaza Kiknavelidze, whom the Czech police had investigated for co-operation with Russian organised crime.

-HN said that when Falkon Capital started dealing with the Russian debt, it had a registered capital of CZK2.5mn, while it was able to repay more than CZK20bn ($400mn) to Czechia from unknown sources.
+HN reported that when Falkon Capital started dealing with the Russian debt, it had a registered capital of CZK2.5mn, while it was able to repay more than CZK20bn ($400mn) to Czechia from unknown sources.
 The Czech government then immediately transferred the full amount of debt to the company.

-Later, however, it was found out that the Russians had actually sent CZK53bn, half of the loan, but where the remaining CZK30bn ended up was never clarified, the daily stressed.
-In 2012, Zdenek Rachac, who came up with an idea of the loan, became head of Falkon Capital.
+Later, however, it was found out that the Russians had actually sent CZK53bn, half of the loan, but where the remaining CZK30bn ended up was never clarified, the daily said.
+In 2012, Zdenek Rachac, who came up with the idea of the loan, became head of Falkon Capital.

-According to Russian investigative newswire The Insider, the resulting profits from debt repayment had been distributed between the current Czech pro-Russian President Milos Zeman and the Russian party, namely Anatoly Chubais and Alexei Kudrin, as was eye-witnessed by businessman Vladislav Moskalev, currently residing in Canada, which has refused to extradite him to Russia.
+Russian investigative newswire The Insider claimed the resulting profits from debt repayment were distributed between Zeman and the Russian side, namely Anatoly Chubais and Alexei Kudrin.
+Businessman Vladislav Moskalev, currently residing in Canada, which has refused to extradite him to Russia, says he was an eyewitness to the transaction.